 Audience Signals: The One PMax Lever You Should Use

-Among PMax's limited controls, audience signals are the most valuable for service businesses.
-They don't restrict who sees your ads (PMax will still show ads beyond your signals), but they guide the algorithm toward better starting audiences.
+Audience signals are the most valuable of PMax's limited controls.
+They don't restrict who sees your ads — PMax will still expand beyond your signals — but they guide the algorithm toward better starting audiences.

 How to Configure Audience Signals